-UPDATE: Timelines in this post were updated on March 31, 2020 to reflect the best available information.
-Timelines remain somewhat in flux due to world events.
+UPDATE: Timelines in this post were updated in March 2020 and October 2020 to reflect the best available information.

 HTTPS traffic is encrypted and protected from snooping and modification by an underlying protocol called Transport Layer Security (TLS).
 Disabling outdated versions of the TLS security protocol will help move the web forward toward a more secure future.
 All major browsers (including Firefox, Chrome, Safari, Internet Explorer and Edge Legacy) have publicly committed to require TLS version 1.2 or later by default starting in 2020.

 Starting in Edge 84, reaching stable in July 2020, the legacy TLS/1.0 and TLS/1.1 protocols will be disabled by default.
 These older protocol versions are less secure than the TLS/1.2 and TLS/1.3 protocols that are now widely supported by websites:

 To help users and IT administrators discover sites that still only support legacy TLS versions, the

 edge://flags/#show-legacy-tls-warnings flag was introduced in Edge Canary version 81.0.392.
 Simply set the flag to Enabled and restart the browser for the change to take effect: